| By Ryan Allis The goal of all marketing

 subscribes, unsubscribes, bounces, and view reporting

 statistics like opens and clickthroughs.
+2. Decide on

 the type and frequency of email communication you will